zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/conversational-ui.md

 The `ProviderConfig` contains the selection of the model provider with which the AI Bot can chat.
 It also refers to an action microflow that is executed when the **Send** button is clicked for a `ChatContext` that has the `ProviderConfig` associated.

 A `ProviderConfig` (or specialization) can be added directly using the aforementioned [operations](#chat-context-operations) that create a new `ChatContext`.
 This will be adequate in most cases.
 If the `ChatContext` however already exists and a new `ProviderConfig` needs to be added, use the **New Config for Chat** toolbox action.
 This action can also set the  `ProviderConfig` to be the active one for the ChatContext: if that is required set the `IsActive` parameter to true.
-Additionally, for this action the action you have to specify the action microflow that will be executed.
+Additionally, for this action you have to specify the action microflow that will be executed.

 **ChatContext_AddProviderConfig_SetActive** is the counterpart of this flow when both the `ChatContext` and the `ProviderConfig` exist already.